osteele/obsidian-image-renamer/README.md

 An Obsidian plugin that uses AI vision models to automatically generate meaningful names for image files.

+I end up with a lot of files in my attachments folder with names like `8E79E76B-F104-45AC-B044-4E48956A8081_1_102_o.jpeg`.
+This plugin uses an AI vision model to rename them with meaningful names.

 <img src="./docs/screenshot.png" alt="Obsidian Image Renamer in action" style="max-width: 600px;">

+## Usage

+### Commands

+The plugin adds two commands to Obsidian:

+1. **Rename with best suggestion**: Automatically renames the current image file with the first AI-generated suggestion
+2. **Rename from suggestions**: Shows a modal with multiple caption suggestions that you can choose from or edit

+### How to Use

+1. **From File Explorer**: Right-click any image file and select "Rename with best suggestion" or "Rename from suggestions"
+2. **From Inline Images**: Right-click on an image displayed inline in a note and select the rename options
+3. **From Open File**: Open an image file and run commands from the Command Palette (Ctrl/Cmd + P)
+4. The plugin will:
+   - Send the image to your configured AI service
+   - Generate caption suggestions
+   - Either rename automatically or show you options to choose from
+   - Update all links to the image throughout your vault

 ## Features